(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Methodology

-Before addressing macro-structural artifacts, it is critical to mitigate the scale ambiguity caused by varying UAV flight altitudes.
-We propose a Micro-Geometric Scale Adaptation (MGSA) module that incorporates a Depth-Aware Scale Fusion (DASF) strategy.
-This module dynamically calibrates the receptive field of RGB features guided by depth cues, ensuring that features are robust to scale variations.
+To mitigate the scale ambiguity caused by varying UAV flight altitudes, MGS-A dynamically calibrates the receptive field guided by depth cues.
+Given an initial RGB feature map $\mathbf{F}_r \in \mathbb{R}^{C \times H \times W}$ from the backbone \cite{35}, MGS-A generates 3 branches $\mathbf{F}_k$ for near ($k=1$), middle ($k=2$), and far ($k=3$) spatial scales: